TouchSky-Lab/Awesome-Relevance-Ranking/README.md

 - Relevance ranking metrics for learning objects | 2008
 - Relevance ranking for geographic IR.
 - Leveraging temporal dynamics of document content in relevance ranking | 2010
+- Ranking and Selecting Synsets by Domain Relevance |

 # Sentence embeddings
 - Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks